elkyc/ElkycDocumentSDK/README.md

 The whole process is going synchronously from the first to the last step.
 During the process, data will be sent to our or your backend.
 The process will stop if **any** of the steps will return an error.

 Before starting using library you should always check for database update.
+If you don't want to download and update database you can add it manually to your project and skip this step.
 Use **DocumentReader** class for this.
+Note: you can pass a databaseID parameter if needed, by default DocumentReader downloading full database.
 ```swift
 DocumentReader.loadDatabase { progress in
     print("\(Float(progress.fractionCompleted))")